Alistair-Russell/Research-Methods/README.md

 There are several tutorials included in this repository that provide some guidance for approaching the course.
 A general guide would be the following:

 **At the start of the course, before any assignments:**
 1. REVIEW Jupyter notebooks operations so that you can quickly build and test code.
-See [jupyer tutorials](./tutorials/jupyter/).
+See [jupyter tutorials](./tutorials/jupyter/).
-2. REVIEW the updated [python slides from BUS721](https://docs.google.com/presentation/d/1-TXA0DzyPfhUgX0kHbccCmKYWVDNgfLjuNQut2L_ZSQ/edit?usp=sharing), and watch this short video on [list comprehension](https://www.youtube.com/watch?v=E1ZAVEmRwyI) here is a rough breakdown of what you should learn/know [Python Knowledge List](#python-knowledge-list)
+2. REVIEW the updated [python intro slides from BUS721](https://docs.google.com/presentation/d/1-TXA0DzyPfhUgX0kHbccCmKYWVDNgfLjuNQut2L_ZSQ/edit?usp=sharing), and watch this short [video on list comprehension](https://www.youtube.com/watch?v=E1ZAVEmRwyI) and review the examples in this [list-comprehension notebook](./tutorials/python/list_comprehension.ipynb) here is a rough breakdown of what you should learn/know [Python Knowledge List](#python-knowledge-list)
 3. REVIEW common numpy/pandas operations.
-(TODO: DATA ANALYSIS TUTORIAL) You do **not** need to memorize every function/method, you just need a general idea of the common use cases so that you have a rough idea of what kind of computations a dataframe does well.
+(TODO: DATA ANALYSIS VIDEO TUTORIAL) You do **not** need to memorize every function/method, you just need a general idea of the common use cases so that you have a rough idea of what kind of computations a dataframe does well.
 This will help you avoid "reinventing the wheel" in the assignments.
 4. SKIM the ib_insync [tutorials](./tutorials/ibkr/) included in this repository.
-These show common interactions with IBKR.
-Again, don't memorize, just read through to get the gist of it.
+These show common interactions with IBKR using the ib_insync library.

 **For each trading assignment**
 1. UNDERSTAND the textbook chapters and paper of the week.
 2. PLAN your approach using comments and docstrings (TODO: PROBLEM SOLVING TUTORIAL)
 3. BUILD your solution (and iterate).

-### Environmment Setup
-TODO: add environment setup review

 ### Python Knowledge List
 I won't waste your time, here are the essentials...